mr-seha/cinema/README.md

 # cinema
-API for movie site with django rest framework
+Full featured RESTful API for a movie download site with django rest framework.